njpipeorgan/L1000-bayesian/README.md

 # L1000 peak deconvolution based on Bayesian analysis

 ## Overview
 This project is intended to generate high quality perturbagen signatures from LINCS L1000 assay.
 We build a pipeline, in parallel with L1000 group, to process raw fluorescent intensity data into *z*-scores as perturbagen signatures.
-Pre-computed datasets covering a majority of LINCS L1000 Phase I and Phase II is available in [Downloads](#Downloads).
+Pre-computed datasets covering a majority of LINCS L1000 Phase I and Phase II is available in [Downloads](#Downloads) and [Zenodo](https://zenodo.org/record/5559183#.YWJS39rMKUk).

 Our pipeline is different from the L1000 pipeline mostly in the peak deconvolution algorithm.
 We implement our algorithm in both C++ and CUDA, which can be used with various languages.
 We give two [examples](/example) for how to use these functions with C++ natively and how to be called in *Wolfram Mathematica*.